 Step 5 – Complete UCAS Form (student’s responsibility)

 All sections of the UCAS form completed and checked.

-These are compiled by students personal Progress Tutor and are based on information given by subject teachers and students.
+These are compiled by students personal Form Tutor and are based on information given by subject teachers and students.
 It is therefore important that students keep a record of their personal achievements, enrichment activities undertaken, work experience, voluntary work, work for the student body, …etc. as this will create a positive image and therefore make you an appealing candidate.

 Step 7 – Final Checks